Italian intelligence agencies: March 2007 reforms

 The DIS opened an investigation office to verify that the activities of the various agencies respect rule of law and to conduct internal investigations.
-The commission of illegal acts by intelligence officers, excluding license to kill,must be authorised by the Prime Minister or delegated authority, in compliance with a principle of justification for such conduct as part of an authorized operation.
+The commission of illegal acts by intelligence officers, excluding license to kill, must be authorised by the Prime Minister or delegated authority, in compliance with a principle of justification for such conduct as part of an authorized operation.
 In cases of "absolute urgency" that do not allow the normal procedure for authorization to be followed, agency directors may authorize the activities, informing the Prime Minister and DIS "immediately", and explaining the reasons for such a course of action.
 According to the reforms, the principle of justification is not applicable to actions such as:

 Authorized operations explicitly exclude ordinary illegal acts in the offices of political parties, regional parliaments or councils, trade union offices, or against professional journalists.
 Aiding and abetting is allowed, except for cases involving false testimony before judicial authorities, concealing evidence of a crime, or intending to mislead investigations.
 Three to ten-year prison sentences are envisaged for officers who illegally fix the conditions under which "authorized operations" are granted.

-Three to ten year prison sentences may be incurred for compiling illegal dossiers outside of the intelligence agency's objectives, with secret archives also forbidden.
+Three to ten-year prison sentences may be incurred for compiling illegal dossiers outside of the intelligence agency's objectives, with secret archives also forbidden.

 State secret status may cover documents, news, activities or any other thing.
-Declaring object a state secret falls under the prerogative of the Prime Minister, who may do so for fifteen years, renewable to thirty.
+Declaring an object a state secret falls under the prerogative of the Prime Minister, who may do so for fifteen years, renewable to thirty.
 It may not be applied to activities involving subversion, terrorism or to attacks aimed at causing deaths.
 The Constitutional Court may not be denied access to documents on the basis of them being state secrets.
 The Prime Minister can lift state secrets, as well as COPASIR unanimously.